 Dependent Care Assistance Program (DCAP)

-You may continue to submit claims for eligible expenses (up to your account balance) for the remainder of the calendar year until your available funds are exhausted as long as the expenses for care allow you to attend school full-time, look for work, or work full-time..
-For additional information contact Navia Benefit Solutions at 1(800) 669-3539 or email@example.com
+Separated employees may continue to submit claims for eligible expenses (up to the account balance) for the remainder of the calendar year until available funds are exhausted as long as the expenses for care allow them to attend school full-time, look for work, or work full-time.
+For additional information contact Navia Benefit Solutions at 1(800) 669-3539 or firstname.lastname@example.org.

-DCAP Guide – This Navia Benefits Solutions, Inc. publication provides information about your Dependent Care Assistance Program.
+The Navia Benefits Solutions DCAP Guide publication provides information about the Dependent Care Assistance Program.

 Liberty Mutual Auto/Home Insurance